FeroxFoxxo/MQReawakened/README.md

 MQ consists of the following components:

+* A login server that speaks the MQ network protocol over TCP
+* A shard server that does the same on another port

+#### For 2012
 * A web browser compatible with the old NPAPI plugin interface
 * A `.unity3d` bundle that contains the game code and essential resources (loading screen, etc.)

-* A login server that speaks the MQ network protocol over TCP
-* A shard server that does the same on another port
+#### For 2013/2014
+* A Unity executable file, typically in the /game/ folder, as well as a launcher.

 Both the login and shard server run on the same Asp.Net server application, seen in this git repository.